jimthematrix/blockchain-features/README.md

   Note: substitute "192.168.99.100" with IP of the zookeeper node(s) for the Kafka server/cluster, and substitute "hlevents" with any topic that exists in the Kafka server

-* finally, start up a Kafka consumer to observe the messages produced by the peer (case #1 above) or the event listener (case #2).
+* finally, start up a Kafka consumer to observe the messages produced by the peer.
 One easy way to get a Kafka consumer is installing the GO implementation:
   * in your vagrant VM host:

     `go get github.com/Shopify/sarama/tools/kafka-console-consumer`